nathanvc/TastantTaskControl/README.md

 # TastantTaskControl
-Repository for code that controls MultiTastant behavioral task.
+Repository for matlab code that controls MultiTastant behavioral task.

-Nathan VC
-Last updated 1/2016
+Nathan VC, last updated 1/2016

 * Code for running MultiTastant Task, specific to Nathan V-Cs 5-box set-up
 * Requires some additional files (some for sending updates to evernote, specific pulser adaptations) and specific NIDAQ set up to run